Austin Gallery

 What we don't like

-This is value engineering — the materials and finish are good-for-the-price, not premium, and the seat is a bit more compact than the larger picks here.
-It is a manual mechanism, so you supply the effort to recline.
+This is value engineering: the materials and finish are good-for-the-price, not premium, and the separate ottoman means two pieces to place rather than a flip-out footrest.
+The seat is more compact than the larger picks here.

 Best Massage & HeatedAlso Great